GaiaKnowledge/VerticalFarming/README.md

 These instructions explain the steps required to fill in the Financial_Model_Template to be able to execute financial risk analysis on vertical farms considering commonly reported issues, opportunities and failure modes of vertical farms.

 The goal of this analysis is to risk-empower your business plan to help your farm become resilient and acquire funding.
 The spreadsheet is a prototype of the economic risk analysis software and requires information about your business model and farm set-up.
-This will then be processed through a Python script that will conduct a survival model analysis (first-passage time) which has been commonly used in economics research (see https://www.jstor.org/stable/2987525?origin=crossref).
+This will then be processed through a Python script that will conduct a survival model analysis (first-passage time) which has been commonly used in economics research.

 Getting Started: To get started, open up the template Current_Financial_Model and save a copy.
 It will walk through the process of setting up your model.